 Very simple and easy breakfast.
-This dosa is soft and delicious.
+Neer dosa is soft and delicious.
 It can be eaten along with chutney or coconut-jaggery mix.
-Neer dosa is a very popular cuisine of southern Karnataka region of India.
+Neer dosa is a treasured breakfast option in Southern Karnataka region of India.
 The word Neer translates to ‘water’, in Tulu language that is commonly spoken in Mangalore/Udupi region.
-It gets the name because of watery consistency of the batter.
+It gets the name because of the watery consistency of the batter.

 It is an easy breakfast dosa option, requires no fermentation.
-Just soak the rice for few hours, and grind the rice to prepare the batter.
+Soak rice for a few hours, and grind the rice to prepare the batter.
 Dosas can be prepared immediately.
-A ladle full of the batter is poured on to a heated well greased iron skillet, and cooked until the dosa separates from the pan on the sides.
+A ladle full of the batter is poured on to a heated well-greased iron skillet, and cooked until the dosa separates from the pan on the sides.

 It is naturally gluten-free and vegan.

 Grind soaked rice into a smooth paste, and then add water and salt to prepare the batter.
-Batter must be very smooth.
+The batter must be very smooth.
 Grind the batter giving breaks to your blender.

-Pour the batter from angle (2-3 inches above the pan) on to a heated pan.
-You do not have to spread the batter using ladle.
-Start pouring from one side of the pan, fill the whole pan with batter little by little.
+Pour the batter from an angle (2-3 inches above the pan) on to a heated pan.
+You do not have to spread the batter using a ladle.
+Start pouring from one side of the pan, & then fill the whole pan with batter little by little.

-Cover and cook for a while, when dosa starts leaving the pan from the sides, flip and fold.
+Cover and cook for a while on high heat, when dosa starts leaving the pan from the sides, flip and fold.
 Repeat the same for rest of the batter

 These dosas can be served with chutney, vegetable korma, or coconut-jaggery mix.